lukasnxyz/klein-dl/README.md

-### Tensor/Autograd Implementation (Deep Learning Framework)
+### klein-dl: Tensor/Autograd Implementation

 ## GOAL:
-- very minimal ml framework
+- very minimal deep learning framework
 - read papers and implement them into this framework (like adam, dropout, etc.)
-- implement apple accelerator (mps)
+- implement apple & cuds accelerator (mps, cuda)
 - visual graph of all tensors (see micrograd)

-## NAME IDEAS:
-- klein-ml
-- klein-dl
-- kleindl
-- sprout-ml
-- steigung